 How long can a preventive suspension of an employee remain legal in the Philippines?

-An employer can take disciplinary action against erring employees on certain grounds.
+There are cases when an employer takes disciplinary action against erring employees in the workplace.
 This includes general misconduct, insubordination, performance issues, tardiness, and absenteeism.
-It may also be due to misuse and vandalism of company property and harassment and discrimination against co-workers.
+It may also be due to misuse and vandalism of company property or harassment and discrimination against co-workers.

-Generally speaking, any act considered a threat to the life or property of the employer, his assets, or his working methods may be grounds for preventive suspension.
+Generally speaking, any act that amounts to a threat to the life or property of the employer, their assets, or their working methods could result in a preventive suspension.

 Constructive dismissal or termination is the final verdict in many worst-case scenarios.
 However, it might not be the best course of action if there is an imminent threat to the life of the erring employee’s co-workers or the property of the employer.

-A preventive suspension is a disciplinary tool stipulated in the Philippine Labor Law.
+Moreover, this suspension is a legal disciplinary tool guaranteed by the Philippine Labor Law.
 This helps companies and employers create a healthy and beneficial environment for all their workers, stakeholders, investors, and assets.

 What is preventive suspension?

 A preventive suspension is an option that an employer can use to protect the company, its properties, and other resources.
-Generally, it is issued to protect company assets from a worker whose continued employment poses a serious and imminent threat.
+Generally, this is meant to protect company assets from a worker whose continued employment poses a serious and imminent threat.

-This disciplinary measure is applicable pending an investigation that involves a worker concerned who may have committed unethical actions or behavior against the company, its assets, properties, and the lives of its workforce.
+This disciplinary measure is applicable pending an investigation with a worker concerned who may have committed unethical actions or behavior against the company and its assets.

 What happens to employees under preventive suspension?

-Actual reinstatement, including payroll reinstatement, may be potentially possible if the suspension is deemed unjustifiable or if the concerned employee is found to be far from being a threat to the life or property of the employer.
+During the suspension period, the employee will not receive regular pay or other benefits.
+After a suspension, an actual reinstatement, including payroll reinstatement, may be possible.
+However, this only applies if the suspension is deemed unjustifiable or if the concerned employee is proven not a threat to the life or property of the employer.

 Preventive suspension is executed in good faith and is a management prerogative.